-High-dose chemotherapy and an autologous stem cell transplant (ASCT) may be used to treat patients who relapse after disease remission, but only a minority of patients achieve long-term remissions with this therapy.
-Allogeneic stem cell transplant remains a potential cure for relapsed DLBCL, but some patients may not qualify for a transplant due to advanced age or the presence of other medical conditions.
+High-dose chemotherapy and an autologous stem cell transplant (ASCT) may be used to treat patients whose disease has relapsed after disease remission, but only a minority of patients achieve long-term remissions with this therapy.
+Allogeneic stem cell transplantation remains a potential cure for relapsed DLBCL, but some patients may not qualify for a transplant due to advanced age or the presence of other medical conditions.
 The efficacy of reduced-intensity transplantation is being evaluated in clinical trials.
-See Stem Cell Transplantation on page 38.
+See Stem Cell Transplantation on page 27.